Have you ever wondered what that intriguing, yellow, sticky substance secreted by pine trees is?

-Natural resin is harmless to the environment, but most synthetic resin products are not environmentally friendly.
-The natural one is exuded from trees, especially pines and firs and occurs as a result of injury to the bark from wind, fire, lightning, or other cause.
+While natural resin doesn’t harm the environment, most synthetic resin products are not environmentally friendly.
+The natural one is exuded from trees, especially pines and firs, and occurs as a result of injury to the bark from wind, fire, lightning, or other causes.

 Some types of resin have also been found to have adverse effects on animals and humans, such as carcinogens.
-However, since there are so many different types of resin out there, it is difficult to say whether all resins are bad for the environment or if only some are.
+However, the environmental impact of resins varies significantly due to their diversity, making it challenging to categorize them all as harmful or benign.

 Why is Resin Bad For the Environment?

-This is generally the cheapest type of resin, although it is also the most toxic.
-Inhaling the fumes from this resin can cause respiratory problems, irritate eyes and skin, and its chemicals are water polluting.
+This is generally the cheapest type of resin and also the most toxic.
+Inhaling the fumes from this resin can cause respiratory problems, irritation to eyes and skin, and its chemicals are water-polluting.

 Polyester resins are often made using styrene, which makes it possibly carcinogenic to humans.
 The resin is also highly flammable and should not be kept around too much heat, static, or sources of ignition.
 It must be disposed of as hazardous waste and avoid groundwater and drains to avoid contamination.

 This is the most popular type of resin around.
-Unlike polyester resins which are quite malodorous and can release harmful gases, epoxy resins are primarily known for the harm they cause to human health.
+Unlike polyester resins, which are pretty malodorous and can release harmful gases, epoxy resins are primarily known for the harm they cause to human health.
 Breathing in vapors from epoxy resins can result in the development of asthma in people who are not using proper protection.

-They can cause allergies and dermatitis especially after contact with the skin and is always more prudent to handle epoxy resins with gloves, goggles and protective clothing to prevent the risks of contact and splashing.
+In addition, this resin can cause allergies and dermatitis, especially after contact with the skin, and it is always more prudent to handle epoxy resins with gloves, goggles, and protective clothing to prevent the risks of contact and splashing.

-This is the more environmentally friendly version although this depends on the manufacturer.
-It can still pollute water via drains, the ground and watercourses and the relevant authorities should be informed of the environmental pollution.
+This is a more environmentally friendly version, although that depends on the manufacturer.
+It can still pollute water via drains, the ground, and watercourses, and the relevant authorities should be informed of the environmental pollution.

 Polyurethane is known to be a bit friendly to the environment in comparison to plastics, but it still releases carbon dioxide, one of the primary culprits of global warming.